rdmolony/kindle-clippings/README.rst

 Kindle Clippings
 ================

 A simple python script to extract clippings from 'My Clippings.txt', organize, store and output them in a more elegant way.

+Must first copy clippings from Kindle to this directory...
+- On OSX: copy from /Volumes/Kindle/documents/My Clippings.txt

 Features
 --------